1. BE AWARE OF YOUR CASH FLOW

 Cut costs in every aspect of your business, this will give you more savings.
 Make your business more environmentally friendly, this will not only help the planet, but will save you money.
 Do you and your staff switch off all equipment and lights at the end of the working day?
-Do you fully utilize your resources?
+Do you fully utilise your resources?
 Is every business journey necessary?
 Do you conduct meetings at your Dubai office or travel to other locations?
 Small day to day changes lead to greater savings overall.

 Attempt to negotiate new terms and conditions with your suppliers.
 If you are a regular customer, suppliers will possibly be willing to provide you with longer payment terms or a reduction in price to keep you as a repeat customer.

 3. CHANGE TO A SAFER SPONSORSHIP & REDUCE COSTS

 Dubai Mainland companies that require a local sponsor are often overpaying on their sponsorship.
 Companies that have arranged their sponsorship more than 18 months ago should examine if savings can be made and whether it is feasible to remove the local sponsor as it is no longer require for certain foreign owned companies.
 Creation Business Consultants can complete a free sponsorship review on your company to identify any possible savings.